ZiningWang/Sparse_Pooling/avod/README.md

 ## Code added/changed
 ### Added:
-'core/feature_extractors/fusion_bgg_pyramid.py':  For fusion right after vgg
+`core/feature_extractors/fusion_bgg_pyramid.py`:  For fusion right after vgg
-'utils/transform.py':  Basic utility functions to preprocess input data
+`utils/transform.py`:  Basic utility functions to preprocess input data
-'utils/sparse_pool_utils.py': Main functions to construct the Sparse Non-homogeneous Pooling Layer
+`utils/sparse_pool_utils.py`: Main functions to construct the Sparse Non-homogeneous Pooling Layer

 ### Changed:
-'bev_slices.py': See code under '#WZN'.
-Add additional inputs of voxel indices for Sparse Pooling 'rpn_model.py':  See code under '#WZN'.
+`bev_slices.py`: See code under `#WZN`.
+Add additional inputs of voxel indices for Sparse Pooling `rpn_model.py`:  See code under `#WZN`.
 Add placeholders and Sparse Pooling layer before rpn (controled by new parameters in config)
-'model.proto':   Add 5 more parameters to control Sparse Pooling
+`model.proto`:   Add 5 more parameters to control Sparse Pooling

 ## Getting Started
 WZN: Implemented and tested on Ubuntu 16.04 with Python 3.5, CUDA9.0, cudnn7.1 and Tensorflow 1.8.0.
-WZN: The following instructions is basically the same with avod except for the 'TRAINING CONFIGURATION' (and 'GET KITTI RESULT')
+WZN: The following instructions is basically the same with avod except for the `TRAINING CONFIGURATION` (and `GET KITTI RESULT`)

 1. Clone this repo